lacrypta/nomad-old/nip.md

 Were we not to use a single-letter tag, filtering out the results client-side could be time consuming and cumbersome.

-**Why does the validator get passed the validator index?**
+**Why does the validator get passed the tag index?**

 This is so so that a validator can "find itself" in the event being validated.
-By providing the validator's index, the validator can look into the event's tags for the one being processed, extract the associated event ID as its own (if needed), and pick up the additional arguments therein.
+By providing the tag's index, the validator can look into the event's tags for the one being processed, extract the associated event ID as its own (if needed), and pick up the additional arguments therein.

 **What's the use of the validator tag `<ADDITIONAL_ARGUMENT>` placeholders?**